mcharafeddinedev/QuantumTether/README.md

 ## About This Project

-Quantum Tether is an infinite runner where players swing between grapple points using realistic rope physics.
+Quantum Tether is an infinite runner where players swing between grapple points using the threads of space-time.
 The camera scrolls faster over time to increase difficulty, and players collect time crystals to purchase upgrades during the runs.

 (This project version is a finalized, revised and upgraded update from my game jam submission)

 **Game Jam**: TX Game Jam 2024
 **Theme**: "Out of Time"
-**Development Time**: ~48 hours + post-jam refinement

-**Platform**: Unity 6 (Windows)
+**Development Time**: ~48 hours + post-jam refinement **Platform**: Unity 6 (Windows)

 ## Gameplay Features